-The Collawash Watershed Analysis (1995) contains an in-depth discussion with maps, of the setting, the ecological processes, the resource conditions and the history of management.
-Additional maps are found in this document's Appendix A. The following is a brief summary of those topics with updates for changes since then to help inform understanding of the Jazz project.
+The Collawash/Hot Springs Watershed Analysis (1995) contains an in-depth discussion with maps, of the setting, the ecological processes, the resource conditions and the history of management.
+Additional maps are found in this document's Appendix A. The following is a brief summary of those topics with updates for related to the Jazz project.

 The proposed Jazz project area is located in the Collawash Watershed; a tributary of the Clackamas River.
+At one time the Hot Springs Fork of the Collawash River and the rest of the Collawash were considered a separate 5th field watersheds but they have since been combined.
 The watershed encompasses approximately 97,000 acres.
 It is on the west slope of the Cascade Mountain Range.
 The terrain is relatively rugged and steep, characterized by slopes ranging from 5 - 70% with elevations ranging from approximately 1,900 to 4,000 feet.
 It is a wet landscape with high stream density and large rivers and streams that drain down from the mountains of the Bull of the Woods Wilderness and connect to the Clackamas River.
 The climate is temperate, with high rain and snowfall in the winter months (ranging from 70-130 inches annually).

 The Collawash Watershed is composed mainly of basalt and andesite lava flows and minor sedimentary units of volcanic origin.
-Landforms are dissected with deeply incised valley and sharp, steep-sloped ridges.
+Landforms are dissected with deeply incised valleys and sharp, steep-sloped ridges.
 Soils on the lower slopes and valley bottoms tend to be deeper and productive, while soils on the upper slopes and ridgetops tend to be shallower and less productive.